Explore health content from A to Z.

 Ask your doctor about medications for depression and anxiety.

 Consider getting a referral to talk with a social worker, psychologist, or psychiatrist.

-People who eat well during cancer treatment are more likely to maintain their strength, are more active, and are better able to lower their chance of infection.
+If you can continue to eat well during cancer treatment, you are more likely to maintain your strength, be more active, and better able to lower your chance of infection.
 It's important to remember that your body needs energy to heal itself.
 Maintaining your weight is a good way to know if you are giving your body the energy it needs.

 When you're being treated for cancer, a diet high in calories and protein is usually best.
 The problem is that side effects of treatment, especially chemotherapy, can make you not want to eat.
 Some chemotherapy treatments can change the way food tastes to you.
 If this is the case, focus on eating a balanced diet and maintaining your activity level.
 Ask your doctor for a referral to a registered dietitian if you are having trouble with your appetite or your weight.

 Also, try these tips to stimulate your desire to eat: